ShantanuT01/dactyl_generation/docs/index.md

 We aim to build a dataset with the following properties:

 - :thinking: Challenging AIG texts: Most AIG text datasets contain trivial examples.
-- :material-elevation-rise: Adaptable: We aim for living dataset that grows as the AIG text detection evolves.
+- :material-elevation-rise: Adaptable: We aim for living dataset that grows as AIG text detection evolves.
 - :material-diversify: Diverse: We are currently at six domains, but we intend to expand to more.